Struggling pet parents get a helping hand in Monroe County

-HAMILTON TWP., Pa. -- The pandemic's causing financial hardships we haven't seen in generations.
+HAMILTON TWP., Pa. -- The pandemic is causing financial hardships we haven't seen in generations.

-"We're here to help people that need help feeding their pets," Felicia Katz, Furry Friends Food Bank president, said.
+"We're here to help people that need help feeding their pets," said Felicia Katz, Furry Friends Food Bank president.

 On Saturday afternoon, generous donors dropped off bag after bag of dog and cat food as Furry Friends Food Bank celebrated its grand opening in Hamilton Township, Monroe County.